Alice has a dilemma.

 These “interrupt” your experience.
-You didn’t ask to see a large film poster on the bus stop, you were enjoying looking at the scenery going past.
-You may have absolutely zero interest in that film – for example, it’s a horror film and you hate horror films.
+You didn’t ask to see a large movie poster at the bus stop, you were enjoying looking at the scenery going past.
+You may have absolutely zero interest in that movie – for example, it’s a horror movie and you hate horror movies.

 “Permission marketing”, on the other hand, is about communicating with people who have said they want to hear from you.
 They voluntarily give you their email address (for example, by signing up on your website or on a sheet of paper you pass round at an event) because they want you to send them useful content.
 They know that much of this content will be free (like blog posts, videos, webinars or teleclasses) and that some will be information about paid offerings.
 That suits them just fine because the services you’re offering are likely to be useful for them – they’ll be solutions to needs they have.

-If you have felt uncomfortable emailing people about your offerings, it’s important to check your set-up.
-If you’re using your regular email account (like Gmail, Hotmail, Yahoo or AOL) and are sharing the information with all your contacts, it can feel like spamming because those people haven’t asked to receive the information.
+If you’ve felt uncomfortable emailing people about your offerings, it’s important to check your set-up.
+If you’re using your regular email account (like Gmail, Hotmail, Yahoo or AOL) and are sharing the information with all your contacts, it is spamming because those people haven’t asked to receive the information.
 It’s unsolicited and they also don’t have an easy, polite way of unsubscribing.
 Your recipients can perceive themselves as trapped – too polite to let you know they don’t want to hear from you about these things, but simmering with resentment every time your name appears in their inbox.

-With a professionally managed email list, people can easily unsubscribe.
-They can take their permission away at any point – namely, by clicking the “unsubscribe” link in any email you send.
+With a professionally-managed email list, people can easily unsubscribe.
+They can take away their permission away – namely, by clicking the “unsubscribe” link in any email you send.

 This means that anyone who stays on your list is telling you that you can keep communicating with them.
 So it’s your duty to keep communicating with them!

-Disclaimer: Maybe some interruption – or disruption – is okay
+Disclaimer: Some interruption – or disruption – is okay

-Even with permission marketing, you are still interrupting in a way – in a good way.
-You are interrupting the reader’s norm with the message that something else is possible for them.
-You are disrupting their notion that things have to stay as they are: stuck, painful, unsatisfactory or unfulfilling.
+Even with permission marketing, you’re still interrupting something.
+You’re interrupting your reader’s norm, sharing with them the message that something else is possible for them.
+You’re disrupting their notion that things have to stay as they are: stuck, painful, unsatisfactory or unfulfilling.

 Could you disrupt the notion that mums are expected to endlessly and selflessly give to others without thought of themselves?
-Could you disrupt the concept that back pain or RSI is forever?
+Could you disrupt the concept that back pain or RSI is forever and incurable?
 Could you disrupt the belief that divorce is the only solution?
 Could you disrupt the notion that writing a book is hard, that someone will always look terrible in photos, or that a stammer will always hold someone back?

 Over to you